Japanese Garden Design in Canada | Nitobe to Nikka Yuko

 • Water Feature

-Large pond with professional winterization or koi system
+Large koi pond with professional winterization system, recirculating stream, stone bridges

 • Structures

-Custom cedar gate, tea house, extensive fencing, bridges
+Custom cedar gate, snow-load-rated tea pavilion, comprehensive fencing, engawa deck

 • Total